 - Negroni (with Campari, gin, and red vermouth, and orange slice)

 - Grapefruit and Elderflower Cocktail

 - Cranberry Margarita Recipe

 - 1 hibiscus flower in syrup

-- 1 1/2 ounces (one shot) of pear vodka, chilled
+- 1 ounce pear vodka, chilled (see notes)

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.